TruckersMP/API-Client/readme.md

 ## Need Help?

-If you have any questions about library usage, you can create new issue or make a topic on [our forum](https://forum.truckersmp.com/index.php?/forum/198-developer-portal/).
+If you have any questions about library usage, you can create a new issue or make a topic on [our forum](https://forum.truckersmp.com/index.php?/forum/198-developer-portal/).